-Whether they are being proposed by President Trump or Governor Hogan, vouchers are a failed shell game that shifts taxpayer dollars from public to private schools.
+Vouchers are a failed shell game that shifts taxpayer dollars from public to private schools without improving students’ success.
 When we have billions in unmet needs in our public schools, any dollar dedicated to private schools—whether it’s $5 million, $10 million, or one dollar—keeps us from meeting those needs.
-The failed BOOST voucher program should be eliminated.
+The failed BOOST voucher program to which Governor Hogan gave millions of dollars should be eliminated.

 In 2003, MSEA worked closely with the General Assembly to enact the Public Charter School Act.
 The bill created Maryland’s first public charter school program “to establish an alternative means within the existing public school system in order to provide innovative learning opportunities and creative educational approaches to improve the education of students.”